-Pete’s father, an Army soldier who later became a District Court judge, and his mother, a former school teacher, instilled in him the values that guided them: selfless leadership, integrity, courage, respect, and compassion.
+Pete’s father, an Army soldier who later became a bankruptcy judge, and his mother, a former school teacher, instilled in him the values that guided them: selfless leadership, integrity, courage, respect, and compassion.
 Pete’s parents taught him that being an attorney isn’t just a job, it’s a profession — one that should be treated with dignity and respect by its practitioners; and that commitment and service to one’s community and family is an imperative.

 Pete was called to a career in public service and, in 2005, earned his commission as a Second Lieutenant in the United States Marine Corps.
 A combat veteran, Pete served in Helmand Province, Afghanistan in 2011 and 2012 as a member of 1st Reconnaissance Battalion.
 In garrison, he was lead counsel in courts-martial and administrative separation hearings.
 Pete achieved the rank of Captain and ran the prosecution office for the largest command in the Marine Corps.
 Pete’s greatest honor throughout his Marine Corps career was serving with fellow warriors who pushed him beyond his limits, supported him through triumph and hardship, and taught him what servant leadership really means.